NguyenHoaiNam/Generate-new-configuration-Openstack/specs/generate-new-configuration.rst

 We had a method to generate sample configuration file for any projects, so we could base on that method to get a ConfigOpts instance (CONF object) with full list of options from not only main project but also other projects which are listed in namespace file.
-At this time, we can parse old config files along with our CONF object that we just archived which mean we can read all of values in config file with right format.
+Then with that CONF object, we can get old config values with right format in config file.

 One more important thing that there is a dynamic section.
 For example, Cinder has a dynamic section named ``enabled_backends`` [1]_, if this option is